2019-20 College Football Playoff: Schedule, dates and sites | NCAA.com

 When is the 2020 College Football Playoff national championship?

-The CFP national championship is a bit later in 2020.
-LSU and Clemson will meet on at 8 p.m.
+The CFP national championship was a bit later in 2020.
+LSU and Clemson met at 8 p.m.
 ET in New Orleans on Jan.
 13, 2020, at the Mercedes-Benz Superdome.

 Below is a complete history of the College Football Playoff national championship game.